“Lessons Learned From Marine Corps Deployments, Military Olympic Competitions, And Nomadic Journeys”

 Sarah’s teaching style tends to be on the gentle and spiritual side, but she is happy to teach more vigorous classes depending on the needs and desires of those whom she serves.
 No matter what, Sarah strives to be personal and have fun!
 She enjoys inspiring students and encouraging them to foster a healthy relationship between their hearts and minds, and to express that relationship on the mat through the poses of their bodies and off the mat through their attitude toward themselves and treatment of others.

 Ultimately, as she hopes for herself, she encourages students to live out yogic principles in all areas of their lives.
-She also has a special interest in bringing yoga to under-served populations, in particular women veterans, service members with Post-Traumatic Stress Disorder, and those who have suffered sexual assault or rape.
+She also has a special interest in bringing yoga to under-served populations, in particular women veterans, service members with Post-Traumatic Stress Disorder, and athletes.

 With over a decade of practicing and leading experience and 25 years of experience as a competitive, collegiate, and semi-professional athlete, Sarah is passionate about teaching, fitness, and overall health and wellness because she loves to inspire people of all ages to choose to live the life you love and love the life you live, no matter what!
 And always, Just Roll With It!